-Driving up toward one of my favorite trail-heads, Sukawa Course of Mt.
+Driving up toward one of my favorite trailheads, Sukawa Course of Mt.
 Kurikoma, I noticed flags with a stylish logo popping up along the way.
-Following the signs, I was lead to a building that blended in beautifully with the traditional atmosphere of its surrounding.
+Following the signs, I was led to a building that blended in beautifully with the traditional atmosphere of its surrounding.
 This was Kurikoma Chaya, a kominka stay (guest house) and café.
 The building is an 80-year-old house that was previously used as a ryokan for people traveling to the hot springs of Sukawa.
 The house has recently been renovated and received the 8th Ichinoseki City Landscape Development Award for the Landscape Category.

 Photos in the article used with Kurikoma Chaya's permission

-The café on the first floor specializes in kakigori (a Japanese shaved-ice treat).
+The café on the first floor specializes in kakigori (a Japanese shaved ice treat).
 Seasonal, unique flavors that use local ingredients are often on the menu.
-The last time I went, I had shaved-ice with beets.
-Bubble tea and coffee is also offered.
+The last time I went, I had shaved ice with beets.
+Bubble tea and coffee are also available.

 On the second floor is the guesthouse which is fully furnished with two shower rooms and two restrooms.
 Futons and amenities are available for a number of guests.
 For more info to make a reservation: https://kurikomachaya.com/wp/wp-content/uploads/2020/03/kurikomacyaya-en-web.pdf